 The English word “Account” originated from the old French word “Accounter,” which means to count or calculate.
 In a hierarchical sense, the account is the statement of deposits and expenditure.

 According to the accounting language, the account is a brief statement of homogeneous transactions.

 For example, Furniture purchased as cash $8,000.
-Here two accounts involved.
+Here are two accounts that are involved.
 Furniture Account and Cash Account.

 Purchase A/c, Sales A/c, Capital A/c, Debtors A/c, Creditors A/c, Salary A/c, Land A/c, etc. are the example of accounts.

-The features or characteristics of account are as follows:
+The 6 important features or characteristics of the account are as follows:

-- Accounts have a specific heading.
+- Each account has a specific heading.
 For example, Salary a/c, Debtor a/c, Sales a/c, Creditor a/c.

 - Each account has a specific format.